 Prison Fellowship is now facing a nexus of opportunities unprecedented in its 40-year history.
 State departments of corrections are requesting more support; legislators at the federal and state levels are crossing party lines to support criminal justice reform; America's churches are eager for tools and training; and the American public is demanding more restorative responses to crime.
-To capitalize on this moment, Prison Fellowship needs a proven, results-oriented, relational fundraiser who shares the conviction that no life is beyond the reach of God's grace.
-As we expand this vital ministry of second chances, the right candidate will bring strategic thinking, strong leadership skills, and the ability to cast a compelling vision for financial partners and members of the development team.
+Prison Fellowship needs a passionate, proven organizational leader who shares its belief that no life is beyond the reach of God's grace.
+The right candidate will bring strategic thinking, courageous innovation, and organizational aptitude to leverage the ministry's extensive resources, capitalize on current opportunities, and expand this critical ministry of second chances.